Ultra-light axions and the kinetic Sunyaev-Zel'dovich Effect: Abstract

 \section{Abstract}

 Measurements of secondary cosmic microwave background (CMB) anisotropies, such as the Sunyaev-Zel'dovich (SZ) effect, will enable new tests of neutrino and dark sector properties.
 The \textit{kinetic} SZ (kSZ) effect is produced by cosmological flows, probing structure growth.
-Ultra-light axions (ULAs) are a well-motivated dark-matter candidate.
-Here the impact of ULA dark matter (with mass $10^{-27}~{\rm eV}$ to $10^{-23}~{\rm eV}$) on kSZ observables is determined, applying new analytic expressions for pairwise cluster velocities and Ostriker-Vishniac signatures in structure-suppressing models.
-For the future CMB-S4 and ongoing DESI galaxy surveys, the kSZ effect (along with primary anisotropies) will probe ULA fractions $\eta_a = \Omega_{\rm{axion}}/\Omega_{\rm DM}$ as low as $\sim 5\%$ if $m_{a}\simeq 10^{-27}~{\rm eV}$ (at 95\% C.L.), with sensitivity extending up to $m_{a}\simeq 10^{-25}~{\rm eV}$.
+Ultralight axions (ULAs) are a well-motivated dark-matter candidate.
+Here, the impact of ULA dark matter (with mass $10^{-27}$ to $10^{-23}~{\rm eV}$) on kSZ observables is determined, applying new analytic expressions for pairwise cluster velocities and Ostriker-Vishniac signatures in structure-suppressing models.
+For the future CMB Stage 4 and ongoing Dark Energy Spectroscopic Instrument galaxy surveys, the kSZ effect (along with primary anisotropies) will probe ULA fractions $\eta_a = \Omega_{\rm{axion}}/\Omega_{\rm DM}$ as low as $\sim 5\%$ if $m_{a}\simeq 10^{-27}~{\rm eV}$ (at 95\% C.L.), with sensitivity extending up to $m_{a}\simeq 10^{-25}~{\rm eV}$.
 If reionization and the primary CMB can be adequately modeled, Ostriker-Vishniac measurements could probe values $\eta_{a}\simeq 10^{-3}$ if $10^{-27}~{\rm eV}\lesssim m_{a}\lesssim 10^{-24}~{\rm eV}$, or $\eta_{a}\simeq 1$ if $m_{a}\simeq 10^{-22}~{\rm eV}$, within the fuzzy dark matter window.